yomguy/CommunsNumeriques/src/slides/timeside-2020.md

 - 2007 : [Telemeta](https://telemeta.org) developed for the sound archives of the CNRS / Musée de l'Homme
 - 2010 : TimeSide separation as a autonomous library and then a framework with a plugin oriented architecture
 - 2011 : Telemeta v1.0 released and http://archives.crem-cnrs.fr/
-- 2013 : DIADEMS project (ANR) : Processor API, external plugins
+- 2013 : DIADEMS project (ANR) : external plugins
-- 2015 : TimeSide API and server prototype
+- 2015 : TimeSide server and RESTFul API prototypes
-- 2015 : KAMoulox, DaCaRyh projects (ANR)
+- 2015 : KAMoulox (ANR), DaCaRyh (Labex) projects
-- 2016 : WASABI (ANR), CREM-NYU-Parisson (Arabic rythm analysis)
+- 2016 : WASABI (ANR), CREM-NYU-Parisson projects

 ---
 class: ircam